thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-6/index.md

 ## How This Perspective Develops

+When we are in the ['Systems' perspective](/unlock-your-potential/programs/guide-5), we have a strong belief that systems can solve every problem in the world.
+As long as there is a best practice and the structure is clear, everyone will get a fair and equitable result.

-This perspective arises from an awareness that traditional rules and systems may not always accommodate the diverse needs and desires of individuals.
+However, as we experience a more global society, we start to realize that people are perhaps a lot more different than we imagine, and traditional rules and systems may not always accommodate the diverse needs and desires of individuals.
 It's a realization that diversity is not a deviation but a natural part of human life.
 We understand that freedom and respect for individual choices are essential for a harmonious society.

-We typically get violently thrown into this perspective when we feel that our systems have failed us, and as a reaction, give up on all forms of systems to look beyond structure.
+The 'Letting Go' perspective typically develops when we feel that systems have failed us, and as a reaction, give up on all forms of systems to look beyond structure.

 ![Image](../../../../framework/6_a.jpg)